 The college requires final examinations in all courses.
 The college publishes a time schedule for final examinations which is posted each semester in "Important Information for All Students" on the College's Class Schedule website so students may be notified in sufficient time regarding the examination schedule.
 Please go to: www.crc.losrios.edu/FinalExamSchedule

 Students who maintain a high scholarship average are eligible for honors at graduation.
 Students who maintain a scholarship average of 3.5 or better are eligible for graduation with highest honors, and students who maintain a scholarship average of 3.0 or better are eligible for graduation with honors.
 The published lists of students are compiled from the data available at time of publication of the Commencement Program and may be subject to subsequent revision.
+Degree-applicable coursework from CRC and other colleges is used to determine honors at graduation.

 Academic Freedom is essential for the fulfillment of the educational mission of the Los Rios Community College District and for the ability of faculty members to perform their professional duties.
 Faculty members have the principal right and responsibility to determine the methods of instruction, the planning and presentation of course materials, and the fair and equitable methods of assessment in their assignment in accordance with the approved curriculum and course outline and the educational mission of the District in accordance with state laws and regulations.
 All faculty members should: (a) conduct a classroom environment that is conducive to student learning, growth, and development; in which students are free from discrimination, prejudice, and harassment; and in which students are free to express relevant ideas and opinions; and (b) clearly differentiate to students the expression of a faculty member’s personal opinions or convictions from the objective presentation of theory, fact or ideas.